 “Mr. Grey!”
 I say, feigning disapproval as I stand and rub the spot where he struck me.
 “You’re not supposed to treat a lady thus!”

 “There’s a whole lot more I want to do to this lady,” he growls sensually as he walks towards me.
 I back up with each of his steps until I meet the wall.
 He puts his hand on the wall next to my head, grabs my chin to tilt my head up and… there’s that damn kiss again.
 Holy fuck!
-My knees start to buckle and he takes his free hand and closes the door to his study, then wraps it around my waist.
+My knees begin to buckle, and he takes his free hand and closes the door to his study, then wraps it around my waist.
 The hand that was holding my chin is now roaming over my breast, my ass, and now undoing my shorts.

 “Christian,” I say against his lips.
 “We don’t have time…”